How to deploy a web application on Kubernetes

 Understanding Kubernetes

-Kubernetes is an open-source container orchestration platform that automates the deployment, scaling, and management of containerized applications.
+Kubernetes is a system for automating the deployment, scaling, and management of containerized applications.
 It was originally designed by Google and is now maintained by the Cloud Native Computing Foundation (CNCF).
+Kubernetes provides a declarative way to define the desired state of your application, and the system will work to ensure that the actual state matches the desired state.

-2. Deployments: Deployments define the desired state of your application, including the number of replicas and the container image to use.
+• Deployments: Declarative configurations that define the desired state of your application, including the number of replicas, container images, and other settings.

 Deploying a Web Application on Kubernetes